A budget is a plan for how you’ll spend your money, including limits for spending on certain things.

 - bills (eg utilities, phone, internet)

 - eating out

 If you have an iPhone, you might want to use Balance After Bills.
 It’s a feature in the app that subtracts all your regular monthly bills to show how much you’ve got free to spend or save.

 3. Make a plan

 If you feel you're spending too much or want to save more each month, look at what you can change.

-Once you've decided where you'd like to make changes, set yourself a monthly (or weekly) goal for spending in each of the categories you've created.
+Once you've decided where to make changes, set yourself a monthly (or weekly) goal for spending in each category.

-Try to account for irregular costs too, such as car tax, holidays and Christmas.
+Account for irregular costs too, such as car tax, holidays and Christmas.
 It helps to allocate a certain amount for them at the start of your budgeting period.

 If you have money allocated for savings, move it into a savings pot or account as soon as you get paid.
 This way you're not tempted to spend it elsewhere.

 It’s good to aim high, but be realistic: making things too hard may mean you get quickly disheartened.